esthermations/esthermations/README.md

 I've spent a bunch of time learning various programming languages, many of which aren't "practical" but which give me a unique perspective on programming itself.
-I'm a big fan of readability and *obvious* code, so I'm a fan of languages like Ada and Cobol, and am willing to get into arguments with functional programming people about what is wrong with them. 😇
+I'm a big fan of readability and *obvious* code, and like to think of programing as a human communication activity.

-Erm, okay.
 That is me, as relates to code.
 Have a lovely day!